tytydraco/yessleep/out/Clinical_Trial_87_Part_5.md

 Its snakelike head bobbed and weaved, beaming from ear to ear.

 **“That is my name.
 Though you are certainly the first of your kind to know it, let alone speak it.
 You have many questions.
-I can smell them all., feel them coursing through the air.**
+I can smell them all, feel them coursing through the air.**

 **Some I will answer.
 Some, I won’t.**